 In other words, having HTTPS has now become a ranking signal.

 STEPS YOU NEED TO TAKE:

-When it come to https and your website’s google rankings there will be steps you have to take however to ensure that switching to https doesn’t cause a drop in traffic.
+When it comes to HTTPS and your website’s Google rankings there will be steps you have to take however to ensure that switching to HTTPS doesn’t cause a drop in traffic.

-When you are switching to https from https you are effectively changing your URL, which means the backlinks your previously created to your http url will not be attributed to your https URL.
+When you are switching to HTTPS from HTTP you are effectively changing your URL, which means the backlinks you previously created to your HTTP URL will not be attributed to your HTTPS URL.